 - Your injection site should change (alternate) between your right and left buttock each time you receive an injection of Somatuline® Depot.

-- During your treatment with Somatuline® Depot, your doctor may do certain blood tests to see if Somatuline® Depot is working.
-Your doctor may change your dose, or length between your Somatuline® Depot injections as needed.
+- During your treatment with Somatuline® Depot, your healthcare professional may do certain blood tests to see if Somatuline® Depot is working.
+Your healthcare professional may change your dose, or length of time between your Somatuline® Depot injections as needed.

 What are the possible side effects of Somatuline® Depot?